Click the links below to find more information:

 Baccalaureate-educated dental hygienists often find careers in research or marketing, education, a commission in the public health corps, federal, state and county public health positions, patient advocates and various entrepreneurial opportunities.

-The educational experience for two years at the Medical Center is sufficiently intense that working takes away from necessary study time.
-Therefore, working is discouraged.
+The educational experience at the Medical Center is sufficiently intense that working takes away from necessary study time.
+Therefore, working while attending school is discouraged.
 A variety of financial aid is available for dental hygiene students.
 This information is obtainable through the Office of Student Financial Aid once an applicant has been accepted into the program.

 Dental hygiene students work with their peers as patients the fall semester of the junior year.
 In the spring semester of the junior year, students treat patients in the dental hygiene clinic located in the dental school.
 The student clinical experiences increase each semester of enrollment.